Vincenzo Vivarini: Coaching career

 On 25 November 2020, he was appointed at the helm of Serie B club Virtus Entella.
 He was sacked on 12 April 2021, leaving Virtus Entella in last place, ten points below the relegation playoff zone, with only five games left.

 On 30 November 2021, he was hired by Serie C club Catanzaro.
 After concluding the 2021–22 Serie C season in second place behind league winners Bari, Vivarini guided Catanzaro to promotion to Serie B in the following campaign, with a very offensive team that achieved 96 points and scored over 100 goals throughout the regular season.
 He was successfully confirmed in charge of Catanzaro for the club's 2023–24 Serie B campaign, the first one in the Italian second division for the Giallorossi since 2006.
 After leading Catanzaro to fifth place in the 2023–24 Serie B and then losing to Cremonese in the promotion playoffs, Vivarini mutually rescinded his contract with the Calabrian club on 28 June 2024.

 On 1 July 2024, Vivarini signed a two-year contract as the new head coach of Serie B club Frosinone.
 Despite being expected to be one of the teams fighting for a Serie A spot, Vivarini struggled to achieve results at Frosinone, obtaining only six points in the first nine league games; this led to Vivarini being dismissed from managerial duties on 22 October 2024, with Frosinone bottom of the league by then.

 On 2 July 2025, newly-promoted Serie B club Pescara announced the hiring of Vivarini as their new head coach, on a one-year contract with an extension option.
 On 11 November 2025, following a negative start to the season, Vivarini was relieved of his duties.

+On 27 November 2025, just two weeks after his dismissal from Pescara, Vivarini was hired as the new head coach of Bari in the Serie B league, replacing Fabio Caserta.